 Special Education Advocate Training TM (SEAT)

-This session is the fourth replication cohort for COPAA, using a web-based curriculum and distance learning.
-This training is the equivalent of two very challenging college courses.
+This session is the fifth replication cohort for COPAA, using a web-based curriculum and distance learning.
 The course is being offered as a combination of self-paced web learning, readings, group and individual assignments as well as live virtual classrooms.
-This syllabus lays out the assignments required for each topic and the time/dates of the virtual classes.
 Participants must have a computer, web access, and frequent access to email.
 The course typically requires 5-6 hours per week of work (including the 2 hour mandatory class).

 Participants are expected to complete work before the virtual classes to be able to participate fully in discussions.
 If an issue arises that prevents this from happening, participants should contact the instructors to discuss options.